Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 # Jacobian matrix and Inverse
 Forward calculation can be gathered in a Jacobian matrix of 6 or 7 lines and number of columns equal to actuator count.
 Three lines represent X, Y, Z change by an actuator, the last three lines represent angular change by three axes X, Y, Z, or four lines if using quaternion values.
 For a 6 axis robot, the result is a 6x6 or 7x6 matrix.
 Often it is not possible to calculate the inverse, so the generalized inverse is calculated.

-# Generalized inverse, Moore-Penrose
 When a Jacobian matrix is not quadratic or or has reduced rank, the so-called generalized inverse must be calculated instead.
+A generalized inverse calculates a solution which has minimal quadratic square difference.

 Research has developed different methods for calculation.
-The Moore-Penrose inverse is calculated.
-The algorithms are based on the article "Singular Value Decomposition and Least Square Solutions" by G. H. Golub and C. Reinsch from 1970 http://people.duke.edu/~hpgavin/SystemID/References/Golub+Reinsch-NM-1970.pdf .
-The kinematics calculates all segments of a G0, G1, G2, G3 move in advance of the move and caches it, so it will not interrupt the print during a move.
+Currently, the Moore-Penrose inverse is calculated with the method described in "Singular Value Decomposition and Least Square Solutions" by G. H. Golub and C. Reinsch from 1970 http://people.duke.edu/~hpgavin/SystemID/References/Golub+Reinsch-NM-1970.pdf which uses Householder transformation, QR transformation, calcuating singular values and singular vectors and an iterative process to reach the desired precision.
+The resulting generalized inverse allows calculation of actuator angles from cartesian position and endpoint orientation.

 # Orientation 6 axis robot, Quaternions
 I've described orientation in the rotation matrix in https://docs.duet3d.com/en/User_manual/Machine_configuration/Configuring_Robot_DH_parameters already.